simonhbor/yipmarvel.github.io/_posts/2017-02-06-theme-fiddling.md

 Github pages offers a good number of Jekyll themes.
 It's good it does because it's very easy to install / switch these around on your Jekyll/Github blog, so it is definitely the path of least resistance.
 As far as I can tell the theme sets a default page HTML structure and some CSS.
 So I think that they can be completely ignored if you want to write things from scratch.
 But I couldn't be bothered :smile:.

-Still, fiddling about with getting the combo of my includes, `{{content}}`, and layouts working OK together with my added in CSS took me a while.
+Still, fiddling about with getting the combo of my includes, the main content, and layouts working OK together with my added in CSS took me a while.
 I'm kinda happy with it, but here's what I reserver every right to change:

 - the fonts: I like the sans-serif thin heading font and a classic serif body font, but why not endlessly mess around with Google Font combos?
 - colors: I would like to have a toggle for a dark theme.
 My current text colors work well on dark or light actually, which may make it easier.
 I am going to have to experiment with what Github Pages will let me get away with though in terms of dynamic stuff